Simon Stevin: Biography

 Very little is known with certainty about Simon Stevin's life, and what we know is mostly inferred from other recorded facts.
 The exact birth date and the date and place of his death are uncertain.
-It is assumed he was born in Bruges, since he enrolled at Leiden University under the name Simon Stevinus Da Brugensis (meaning "Simon Stevin from Bruges").
+It is assumed he was born in Bruges, since he enrolled at Leiden University under the name Simon Stevinus Brugensis (meaning "Simon Stevin from Bruges").
 His name is usually written as Stevin, but some documents regarding his father use the spelling Stevijn (pronunciation [ˈste:vεɪn]); this was a common spelling shift in 16th-century Dutch.

 Simon Stevin's mother, Cathelijne (or Catelyne), was the daughter of a wealthy family from Ypres; her father Hubert was a poorter of Bruges.
 Cathelijne would later marry Joost Sayon, who was involved in the carpet and silk trade and was a member of the schuttersgilde Sint-Sebastiaan.
 Through her marriage, Cathelijne became a member of a family of Calvinists; it is thought that Simon Stevin was likely brought up in the Calvinist faith.

 It is believed that Stevin grew up in a relatively affluent environment and enjoyed a good education.
 He was likely educated at a Latin school in his hometown.